Effects of Lorentz invariance violation on charged particles and photon production in astrophysical sources: First-order Fermi acceleration including radiation process under LIV assumption

 \section{First-order Fermi acceleration including radiation process under LIV assumption}

 First-order Fermi mechanism~\cite{Bell_1978,Krymskii_1977,blandford_1987} is an efficient acceleration process known to be working in several astrophysical sources.
 In a previous publication~\cite{Duarte_2024}, we investigated how LIV modifies the energy gain per scattering, the acceleration timescales, and the spectral indices of particles accelerated by the first-order Fermi mechanism.
-In this Section, we will merge the first-order Fermi with synchrotron and SSC energy losses, both including LIV.
+In this Section, we will merge the first-order Fermi with synchrotron and SSC energy losses, both including LIV within our kinematic framework.

+It is important to note that, although we adopt a superluminal LIV framework, the restrictions imposed on the parameter $\delta_n$, as mentioned in Section~\ref{sec:liv}, ensures that particle velocities approach, but never exceed, the speed of light.
+Consequently, we do not consider other energy losses from processes that would otherwise become kinematically allowed, such as vacuum Cherenkov emission.